Sierra Leone secured a vital point in a their opening World Cup Qualification showdown against Ethiopia in Morocco.

 Looking ahead, Sierra Leone gears up for their next home match against Egypt on Wednesday, November 19, 2023.
 The anticipation builds for another thrilling encounter against the 7 times African Cup of Nations champions, which will be led by Liverpool inform winger, Mohamed Salah.

-Freetown, Sierra Leone – March 5, 2026 – The Sierra Leone Football Association (SLFA) has announced a five-day extension to...
+Freetown, Sierra Leone – April 13, 2026 - The Sierra Leone Football Association (SLFA) has opened an integrity investigation and...

 Sierra Leone Monitor is your reliable source of news and information about Sierra Leone, catering for readers both within the country and around the globe.
 Our platform is dedicated to providing accurate, timely, and comprehensive coverage of various topics, including, politics, business, entertainment, sports, and more.
 Join us on this exciting journey as we strive to be your go-to source for all things related to Sierra Leone. #StayInformed